 Skyharbour Resources (TSX-V: SYH)(OTC: SYHBF) CEO Jordan Trimble on Drilling for New High Grade Uranium Discoveries at Russell Lake

 Gerardo Del Real: This is Gerardo Del Real with Resource Stock Digest.
-Joining me today, is the President and CEO of Skyharbour Resources, Mr. Jordan Trimble.
+Joining me today is the president & CEO of Skyharbour Resources — Mr. Jordan Trimble.
 Jordan, how are you?

 Jordan Trimble: I'm doing well.
 It's good to be back on.
 Looking forward to catching up.